Marble Slabs & Countertops: Etching and Care Tips

 Regular Sealing: Sealing marble creates a protective barrier, reducing its susceptibility to stains.
 The frequency of sealing depends on factors like usage and the type of marble.

-Care and Maintenace of your Marble Surface
+Care and Maintenance of your Marble Surface

 Dos: